material-components/material-components-web-react/packages/top-app-bar/README.md

-shortCollapsed | Boolean | Enables short collapsed variant. prominent | Boolean | Enables prominent variant. fixed | Boolean | Enables fixed variant.
+shortCollapsed | Boolean | Enables short collapsed variant. prominent | Boolean | Enables prominent variant. fixed | Boolean | Enables fixed variant. dense | Boolean | Enables dense variant.

-> NOTE: As per design guidelines, prominent variant should not be used with short or short collapsed.
+> NOTE: As per design guidelines, prominent and dense variants should not be used with short or short collapsed.

 ## Icons